senzing-factory/build-resources/claude/pr-prompt.md

 - [ ] API docs updated
 - [ ] Inline comments for complex logic
 - [ ] CHANGELOG.md updated
+- [ ] Markdown files should follow the CommonMark specification: `https://commonmark.org/`.
+There should be no extra whitespaces and they should be formatted with prettier.

 ### Security